gdbooks/LegacyOpenGL/Chapter4/CoordinateTransforms.md

 ![TRANSFORM](transform.png)

 while these four transformations are standard in 3D graphics, OpenGL combines the model and view transforms into a single __modelview__ transformation.
-OpenGL also combines the Projection Transformation and Viewport transportation into a single transformation it calls __projection__.
+The viewport transform (also known as w divide) is done automatrically by OpenGL.

+At the end of the day, with all the house keeping OpenGL does you will only have to worry about two matrices.
+The __ModelView__ matrix and the __Projection__ matrix.